-Applying a risk-based approach to the various methods available for training, however gives each real estate business flexibility regarding the frequency, delivery mechanisms and focus of such training.
-Real estate business management should review their own staff and available resources and implement training programs that provide appropriate AML/CFT information that is:
+Applying a risk-based approach to the various methods available for training, however gives firms flexibility regarding the frequency, delivery mechanisms and focus of such training.
+Management should review their own staff and available resources and implement training programs that provide appropriate AML/PTF information that is:

 - Tailored to the relevant staff responsibility (e.g. client contact or administration).
-At the appropriate level of detail (e.g. considering the nature of services provided by the real estate agent). - At a frequency suitable to the risk level of the type of work undertaken by the real estate agent. - Used to test to assess staff knowledge of the information provided.
+At the appropriate level of detail (e.g. considering the nature of services provided by the firm). - At a frequency suitable to the risk level of the type of work undertaken by the firm. - Used to test to assess staff knowledge of the information provided.

-16 Record Keeping16
+16 Record Keeping